genie-tooling/genie-tooling/README.md

 *   **`Genie` Facade**: The primary entry point for most applications.
 It simplifies interaction with all underlying managers and plugins.
 *   **Plugins**: Genie is built around a plugin architecture.
 Almost every piece of functionality (LLM interaction, tool definition, data retrieval, caching, guardrails, task queuing, etc.) is a plugin that can be swapped or extended.
 *   **Zero-Effort Observability**: The framework is deeply instrumented.
-By simply enabling a tracer (e.g., `observability_tracer="console_tracer"`), developers get detailed, correlated traces for all internal operations (tool selection, RAG pipelines, LLM calls) without adding any custom tracing code.
+By simply enabling a tracer (e.g., `observability_tracer="console_tracer"`), developers get detailed, correlated traces for all internal operations.
+This is achieved by decoupling tracing from logging: tracers emit events, which are then processed by a configurable `LogAdapterPlugin`.
+This allows developers to easily switch between output formats, such as the `DefaultLogAdapter` for simple console logs or the `PyviderTelemetryLogAdapter` for rich, structured telemetry.
-*   **`LogAdapterPlugin`**: Works with tracers to format and output trace events.
-The `ConsoleTracerPlugin`, for example, delegates its output formatting to the configured `LogAdapterPlugin` (like `DefaultLogAdapter` or the more advanced `PyviderTelemetryLogAdapter`), decoupling tracing from logging.
 *   **Tool Enablement**: By default, tools decorated with `@tool` and registered via `genie.register_tool_functions()` are automatically enabled.
 For production environments, it is **strongly recommended** to set `auto_enable_registered_tools=False` in `MiddlewareConfig` and explicitly enable all tools by adding their IDs to the `tool_configurations` dictionary for enhanced security and clarity.
 *   **Managers**: Specialized managers (e.g., `ToolManager`, `RAGManager`, `LLMProviderManager`, `GuardrailManager`, `DistributedTaskQueueManager`) orchestrate their respective plugin types, typically managed internally by the `Genie` facade.
 *   **Configuration**: Applications provide runtime configuration (e.g., API keys, default plugin choices, plugin-specific settings) via a `MiddlewareConfig` object, often simplified using `FeatureSettings`, and a custom `KeyProvider` implementation (or the default `EnvironmentKeyProvider`).
-*   **Zero-Effort Observability**: The framework is deeply instrumented.
-By simply enabling a tracer (e.g., `observability_tracer="console_tracer"`), developers get detailed, correlated traces for all internal operations.
-This is achieved by decoupling tracing from logging: tracers emit events, which are then processed by a configurable `LogAdapterPlugin`.
-This allows developers to easily switch between output formats, such as the `DefaultLogAdapter` for simple console logs or the `PyviderTelemetryLogAdapter` for rich, structured telemetry.
 *   **Intelligent Defaults**: The framework attempts to use intelligent defaults, such as auto-detecting the chat format for local Llama.cpp models, to simplify configuration.
 *   **`@tool` Decorator**: Easily turn your Python functions into Genie-compatible tools with automatic metadata generation.